 When you wish, but the Spring (September to October) and Autumn (April to May) is highly recommended as the best time to visit Australia.
 Summer season in Australia’s north is wet and humid and the beaches become out of bounds due to the increase in box jellyfish numbers.
 The winter season down south can become very uncomfortable and gloomy.

-You should allow for a tight budget of £20 per day but the costs involoved in travelling long distances should also be factored into the budget but you should allow more to cover the cost of travelling the great distances.
-Dorm style accomodation in youth hostels will cost you around £6.
+You should allow for a tight budget of $50 per day but the costs involved in travelling long distances should also be factored into the budget but you should allow more to cover the cost of travelling the great distances.
+Dorm style accommodation in youth hostels will cost you at cheapest $14 a night.

-Australia is the primary backpacker destination and travelling and sightseeing Australia comes with many travel options. backpackers and there are plenty of options for domestic travel.
-The recomended mode of travel is by coach because it is the most popular and the cheapest.
-Please visit these coachlines www.mccaffertys.com.au and www.greyhound.com.au.
-For information about possible backpacker routes, please visit www.ozexperience.com.
-If you by any chance find road travel tiresome and boring, then it's worth visiting www.jetstar.com.au and www.virginblue.com.au, Australia's new no frills airlines.
+Australia is the primary backpacker destination and travelling and sightseeing Australia comes with many travel options.
+The recommended mode of travel is by coach because it is the most popular and the cheapest.

 Australia is generally classified as a safe destination for international travellers.
 The biggest problem can be the sun factor, so sticking to a minimum of factor 15 is highly recommended.
 Usual security precautions as in the UK apply.